Algorithm Configuration for Structured Pfaffian Settings: Related work

-\paragraph{Algorithms with predictions.} Another modern approach for design algorithms is \textit{algorithms with predictions} \cite{mitzenmacher2022algorithms}, in which prediction is integrated at certain stages of algorithms to enhance their performance.
-Typically, this approach assumes the existence of a machine learning model capable of receiving problem instances as input and generating predictions specific to each instance.
-The performance analysis of these algorithms is closely tied to the quality of predictions generated by the machine learning models.
+\paragraph{Algorithms with predictions.} Another modern approach for designing learning-based algorithms is \textit{algorithms with predictions} \citep{mitzenmacher2022algorithms}, {in which predictions about certain aspects of the problem (provided either by machine learning models or human experts) are integrated at certain stages of algorithms to enhance their performance. } The final performance of these algorithms is closely tied to the quality of predictions.
 A higher quality of predictions generally correlates with improved algorithmic performance.
-Hence, the algorithm, now integrated with predictive models, is analyzed based on its inherent algorithmic performance and the quality of predictions. algorithms with predictions have proved their efficacy in various classical problems, including support estimation \cite{eden2021learning}, page migration \cite{indyk2022online}, online matching, flows, and load balancing \cite{lavastida2020learnable}, among others \cite{khodak2022learning, lykouris2021competitive, wei2020optimal}.
+Hence, the algorithm, now integrated with predictive models, is analyzed based on its inherent algorithmic performance and the quality of predictions.
+Algorithms with predictions have proved their efficacy in various classical problems, including support estimation \citep{eden2021learning}, page migration \citep{indyk2022online}, online matching, flows, and load balancing \citep{lavastida2020learnable}, among others \citep{khodak2022learning, lykouris2021competitive, wei2020optimal}.

 While having many similarities and overlapping traits, there is a fundamental distinction between the two approaches.
-Data-driven algorithm design primarily seeks to optimize algorithmic parameters directly for specific application domains.
-On the other hand, algorithms with predictions.
-Besides, algorithms with predictions also have to decide what qualities or quantities of the problem instance to predict, and how to predict, which heavily affects the performance and properties of algorithms.
-It is worth noting that these two directions can complement each other and be integrated into the same system, as explored in numerous prior studies.
+Data-driven algorithm design primarily seeks to optimize algorithmic hyperparameters directly for specific application domains.
+On the other hand, algorithms with predictions aim to incorporate prediction in some stages, with the hope that it will improve the performance of the algorithms if the quality of the prediction is good. { However, one still needs to decide for what aspect of the problem should a prediction be used and what the prediction should be on an input problem instance, and these choices heavily affect the performance and properties of the algorithms.} It is worth noting that these two directions can complement each other and be integrated into the same system, as explored in recent work \citep{khodak2022learning}. { Most of the work in the literature has focused on how to incorporate good predictions, but there are no general results for end-to-end guarantees where the predictions are also being learned in addition to being used by the algorithm.
+Though there are some positive results for some very specific algorithmic problems e.g.\ online bipartite matching and the ski rental problem \citep{khodak2022learning}.}